camunda/camunda-docs-manual/content/user-guide/process-engine/delegation-code.md

 {{< /note >}}

 {{< note title="" class="warning" >}}
   For the same reasons as mentioned above, field injection should not be (usually) used with Spring beans, which are singletons by default.
-Otherwise, you may run into incostistencies due to concurrent modification of the bean fields.
+Otherwise, you may run into inconsistencies due to concurrent modification of the bean fields.
 {{< /note >}}

 # Delegate Variable Mapping